DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 ### 5. Provide a service update to users outside DfE (comms lead)

 The Teacher Services team maintains a publicly available [service status dashboard](https://teacher-services-status.education.gov.uk/).
-During an incident, the comms lead needs to explain what’s happening to users outside DfE.
+During an incident, the comms lead needs to explain what's happening to users outside DfE.
 The comms lead will need a GitHub account to do this, or delegate updates to a colleague who has one.

 The updates are managed via GitHub Actions and issues on the [teacher-services-upptime repository on GitHub](https://github.com/DFE-Digital/teacher-services-upptime).
-If a service’s automatic health check is failing continuously, an issue will be created within 5 minutes of the failure occurring and the dashboard will start reporting a service issue.
+If a service's automatic health check is failing continuously, an issue will be created within 5 minutes of the failure occurring and the dashboard will start reporting a service issue.

 To update the dashboard: